 Please book as early as practical to avoid disappointment.
 A $200 CAD non-refundable, non-transferable deposit is required at time of booking.
 Final payment is due eight weeks before the start of the tour and that amount in Canadian dollars will be calculated using the current official Yen exchange rate.
 The Canadian Dollar price is subject to change without notice due to fluctuations in the exchange rate for the Japanese Yen.

 Cancellation less than eight weeks before the program start and during the program results in loss of entire amount paid.
 The entire amount you paid is non-refundable and non-transferable.

 What to Bring

 You will need to bring your own daypack and personal clothing (guides carry first aid and emergency gear).
 Cotton clothing is NOT recommended as an insulating layer as it causes rapid heat loss when wet.
 Weather conditions can vary from hot to cold, rainy and even snowy meaning you need to be equipped appropriately.
 It also can be very slippery when wet, due to many tree roots and muddy terrain.
 We highly recommend that you wear hiking boots which provide firm ankle support.
-Walking poles are highly recommended and available for rent.
+Walking poles are highly recommended.

 Please see links below for more details